 Section 10 was really the heart of the matter.
 The powers and duties of the National Librarian were as follows: a) the collection of books; b) compilation of a national union catalogue of library holdings which could be utilized for interlibrary lending; c) publication of a national bibliography of works on Canada and by Canadians to make known the country's identity and activities; d) lending, selling, disposing, and exchanging books with institutions in Canada and elsewhere; e) making the Library available to the government and Canadians "to the greatest possible extent" consistent with sound administration.
 Section 11 established a deposit scheme whereby Canadian publishers were obliged to send copies of books to the Library.
 It allowed the cabinet Minister having oversight of the National Library to regulate the deposit scheme.
 Previously, publishers had sent copies to the Parliamentary Library under the Copyright Amendment Act, 1931.
 Sections 12-13 established an account for Parliamentary grants for books, a special account for donations and bequests, and required the National Librarian to file a report each year.

-In the subsequent decade, Dr. Lamb worked assiduously to develop services.
+In the subsequent decade, Dr. Lamb worked assiduously to develop library services in conjunction with its partner, the Public Archives of Canada.
 At first, Library services, the Bibliographical Centre, then the new divisions of cataloguing, reference, and ordering operated in the Public Archives building on Sussex Drive.
 By 1955, plans were underway to build a new four-storey building on Wellington Street for two million books.
 This facility would also include resources and staff from the Public Archives.
 Both institutions were 'bulging at the seams.'
 Dr. Lamb believed the national archives and library should operate complementary activities such as information services, a historical reference collection of books, maps, newspapers, and acquisitions, within a single building.
 It was a matter of logistics to locate the activities of the two professions in one building for better public access and for economical operation.
 In 1956, the homeless library moved to a new records storage warehouse at Tunney's Pasture.